ubesingha92/3DPP_Landing_Simulator/README.md

 ### Dependencies

-The simulation uses PyBullet for the physics simulation and csv for data recording.
+The simulation uses PyBullet for the physics simulation.
 You can install them using pip:

 ```
 pip install pybullet
-pip install csv
 ```

 ### URDF Files